The Murder of Nancy Manni – A Body in the Bay

 After two years I was able to convince St. Mary’s County States Attorney Walter B. Dorsey, and Col. David Mitchell, the Superintendent of the Maryland State Police to take over the case and attempt to bring the killer of Nancy Manni to justice.
 Homicide investigations require experienced and trained detectives who are up to date on modern criminal investigation techniques and assisted by top-flight forensic teams.
 Cpl.
 Leland had none of that experience and no training.
 He had spent a career enforcing fishing management regulations regarding undersized fish, crabs, and oysters.

 The Criminal Investigation Supervisor, Lt.
 Stewart Russell of the Maryland State Police, commander for the region, assigned three of his top detectives to the case.

 This show tells that story.
 The show is available on Amazon and Youtube.
 The Amazon purchase option provides a free intro before requiring the viewer to purchase.

 More on the Nancy Manni Murder is included in THE STORY OF THE RAG

-The second book in the ST. MARY’S TODAY NEWSPAPER series will be released soon with an expanded account of the Nancy Manni Murder included.
+The second book in the ST. MARY’S TODAY NEWSPAPER series NOW AVAILABLE with an expanded account of the Nancy Manni Murder included.